synchrotron-solaris/dev-solaris-shopper/README.md

 ```console
 Shopper instance_name
 ```
-Remember that Device Server instance has to registered in database previously.
+Remember that Device Server instance has to be registered in database previously.

 Requirements
 ------------